 The Falcons drop a close 11-8 decision to the Pioneers in ECAC action.

-Bill Wilson is currently in his fifth season as an assistant coach for the Air Force lacrosse team.
+Bill Wilson is currently in his sixth season as an assistant coach for the Air Force lacrosse team.

 Wilson came to the Academy in the summer of 2009 after spending six years as the head coach at Dartmouth College.
 During his tenure with the Big Green, he compiled a 40-44 overall record, while coaching nine first-team all-league players, one Ivy League Rookie of the Year, 18 first-team All-New England players and seven players selected in the Major League Lacrosse Draft.
 Signature wins for Dartmouth during Wilson's six-year stint include an upset of fourth-ranked Maryland in 2005, a pair of victories of top-10 ranked Notre Dame and a win over 10th-ranked league rival Princeton in 2008.